carsnwd/bhvrs/README.md

-# bhvr 🦫
+# bhvrs 🦫

 ![cover](https://cdn.stevedylan.dev/ipfs/bafybeievx27ar5qfqyqyud7kemnb5n2p4rzt2matogi6qttwkpxonqhra4)

-A full-stack TypeScript monorepo starter with shared types, using Bun, Hono, Vite, and React.
+A full-stack TypeScript monorepo starter with shared types, using Bun, Hono, Vite, and Solid.

+NOTE: The links and documentation is mostly left untouched from bhvr, so you may see references to React instead of Solid.
+But same ideas generally apply.

+This is a fork of [bhvr](https://github.com/stevedylandev/bhvr) that uses Solid instead of React.

-## Why bhvr?
+## Why bhvrs?

 While there are plenty of existing app building stacks out there, many of them are either bloated, outdated, or have too much of a vendor lock-in. bhvr is built with the opinion that you should be able to deploy your client or server in any environment while also keeping type safety.